mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 )
 ```

 With *two acknowledgments the application can consider the write a success*.
-Now if the *primary* happens to go down, we have a reasonable g*uarantee that at least one of the secondaries has received the write operation*.
+Now if the *primary* happens to go down, we have a reasonable *guarantee that at least one of the secondaries has received the write operation*.
 If I set the *write concern to three, the application would require an acknowledgment from all three members before considering the write successful*.

-At this point, you might be thinking, well, I want guarantees of data durability.
+At this point, you might be thinking, well, I want *guarantees of data durability*.

-So shouldn't I always set my write concern as high as possible?

-Well, a stronger level of durability guarantee comes with the trade off.

-Specifically, you have to wait for the acknowledgments to come in.

-That means your write operations may take longer than required if you requested a lesser or even no write acknowledgment.

-As the number of replica set nodes increase, write operations may take even longer to return as successful.
+So shouldn't I always set my *write concern as high as possible*?
+Well, a *stronger level of durability guarantee comes with the trade off*.
+Specifically, you have to wait for the *acknowledgments to come in*.
+That means your *write operations may take longer than required if you requested a lesser or even no write acknowledgment*.
+As the number of *replica set nodes increase, write operations may take even longer to return as successful*.

-Alternatively, what happens if one of your secondaries are down?

-Based on our write concern, we need an acknowledgment from three members of the replica set.

-This write now blocks until the secondary comes back online which may take longer than is acceptable.

-This is where the W timeout option comes in handy.

-You can set it to a reasonable time wherein the application stops waiting and moves forward throwing an error related to write concern.
+Alternatively, what happens if one of your *secondaries are down*?
+Based on our *write concern*, we need an *acknowledgment from three members of the replica set*.
+This *write now blocks until the secondary* comes back online which may take longer than is acceptable.
+This is where the *W-timeout option* comes in handy.
+You can set it to a reasonable time wherein the *application* stops waiting and moves forward *throwing an error related to write concern*.

 Remember, the timeout error does not mean that the write failed.